Standard terms and conditions

 Source of traffic images

-Images are sourced from the Highways England traffic management cameras on the trunk road and motorway network in England.
+Images are sourced from our traffic management cameras on the trunk road and motorway network in England.
 Images which may be captured from any other cameras on the network - including enforcement cameras or cameras to which Automatic Number Plate Recognition technology or other data recognition technology is attached - are not distributed to Licensees or the public.